Nokia phones turn off vibration alarm when connected to a charger

 Asana: sub-standard service

 The Asana task management's web interface is visually convoluted, has kinda two or three layered windows, and is way too DOM-heavy.
-It's a PITA to load and use, because some 1st year programming student thought it was a good idea to hook an event to every goddamn keystroke, not to mention the automatic scrolling of the window once the <textarea> resizes.
+It is a PITA to load and use, because some 1st year programming student thought it was a good idea to hook an event to every goddamn keystroke, not to mention the automatic scrolling of the window once the <textarea> resizes.
 Seriously, wtf?
 And if you try to access it with an exotic browser, all you get is a "not supported" error and no way to continue entering the ticket system at your own risk.

 It continues similarly bad when looking at the e-mail notifications.
 Useless top posting wheever you see.
 The mails one gets have a thread-like indenting even though tickets are flat by definition, given there is no threading view and/or threaded reply ("reply to this post") in the webinterface.